-Prior to taking up her position at the Foundation, Ms. Westermann was provost and chief academic officer of New York University Abu Dhabi, having started the development of the campus in 2007.
-At NYU, she was also director of the Institute of Fine Arts for six years, after serving as associate director of research and academic programs at the Clark Art Institute in Massachusetts, and as assistant and associate professor at Rutgers University.
+Prior to taking up her position in 2010, Ms. Westermann was the first provost and chief academic officer of New York University Abu Dhabi, charged with directing the development of the new campus and overseeing the design of the academic program and recruitment of the faculty.
+At NYU, she had previously served as director and Paulette Goddard professor at the Institute of Fine Arts.
+Earlier in her career, Ms. Westermann held positions as associate director of research at the Clark Art Institute and as assistant and associate professor at Rutgers University.

-A historian of European art, Ms. Westermann is the author of several books, including A Worldly Art: The Dutch Republic 1585-1718 (ranked a Notable Book of the Year by the New York Times), The Amusements of Jan Steen: Comic Painting in the 17th Century, Rembrandt: Art and Ideas, and Anthropologies of Art.
-Collaborating frequently with museums, she wrote the Rijksmuseum Dossier: Johannes Vermeer and served as guest curator of the exhibition Art and Home: Dutch Interiors in the Age of Rembrandt (Newark Museum and Denver Art Museum).
-Her current research concerns the medium of painting as a resource of European culture and the Garden of Eden in the imagination of Judaism, Christianity, and Islam.
+A historian of Netherlandish art, Ms. Westermann is the author of A Worldly Art: The Dutch Republic 1585-1718 (Harry Abrams, 1996), The Amusements of Jan Steen: Comic Painting in the 17th Century (Waanders, 1997), Rembrandt (Art and Ideas, Phaidon, 2000), and numerous articles and reviews.
+She edited Anthropologies of Art (Sterling and Francine Clark Art Institite, 2005) and four volumes of the Netherlands Yearbook for History of Art.
+Her collaborations with museums include her Rijksmuseum Dossier: Johannes Vermeer (Waanders, 2004) and curatorship of the exhibition Art and Home: Dutch Interiors in the Age of Rembrandt (Denver Art Museum and Newark Museum, 2001).
+Ms. Westermann's current interests concern Dutch art in the global 17th century, and the Garden of Eden in the imagination of Judaism, Christianity, and Islam.